conradakunga/Blog/_posts/2026-07-06-net-11-preview-starting-and-forgetting-a-process.md

 Yesterday's post, "[.NET 11 Preview - Capturing Process Exit Status]({% post_url 2026-07-05-net-11-preview-capturing-process-exit-status %})", looked at how to **start a process and capture its exit status**, which is useful in scenarios where you want to know whether your **process ran to completion successfully**.

-In today's post, we will look at another scenario - where you want to start a process and forget, typically in a scenario where your application executes a long-running child process.
+In today's post, we will look at another scenario - where you want to **start a process** and **forget**, typically in a scenario where your application executes a long-running child process.

 Currently, we would do it like this: